mattermost/mmctl/docs/mmctl_saml_auth-data-reset.rst

     # Show how many users would be affected by the reset
     $ mmctl saml auth-data-reset --dry-run

+    # Skip confirmation for resetting the AuthData
+    $ mmctl saml auth-data-reset -y

     # Only reset the AuthData for the following SAML users
     $ mmctl saml auth-data-reset --users userid1,userid2